Tools of the Technocracy: #9 Internet Shutdowns

 Solutions for censorship resistance

-Build big
+Build Big

 Nobody can tackle the full threat of internet shutdowns alone.
 It can be difficult to get people interested in collaborating until it happens.
 That said, everyone is going to wish that in a moment of an internet shutdown there is a flood of volunteers rushing to help get people back online immediately.